 If you have sustained whiplash, you may qualify for compensation, but what steps do you take and where do you go for assistance?
 Taking legal action can help you recover out-of-pocket expenses and lost income, so you can get back on your feet both physically and financially.

 Making a claim after a motor accident involves a number of steps, and you should be aware that there are strict time limits that apply to motor vehicle accident compensation claims.

 The steps you’d have to undertake if managing a claim yourself, can include dealing with the (MAIC) Motor Accident Insurance Commission, completing a (NOAC) Notice of accident claim form, ensuring you complete a CTP claim form for QLD, and more as you try to claim online for injury compensation.

-We’re happy to discuss your case, completely obligation-free, and provide you with experienced legal advice on, for example, whiplash injury compensation payout amounts.
+We’re happy to discuss your case, completely obligation-free, and provide you with experienced legal advice on the results of your whiplash injury compensation calculator claim.

 Frequently asked questions about whiplash compensation claims, treatment & recovery

 Since Whiplash usually results in soft tissue damage, it can be difficult to diagnose using X-rays.
 Specialised imaging tests (such as a CT scan or MRI) may be needed to detect any damage to your discs, muscles or ligaments.